 File Layouts & File Content

 What types of files can I use with Web Upload?

-There are three file types: Excel, fixed-width (column based) and delimited.
-You can choose from tab, comma or semicolon for your field delimiters.
+There are three file types: Excel, fixed-width (column based), and delimited.
+You can choose from tab, comma, or semicolon for your field delimiters.
 You can also zip/compress your files.
-PDF is not a supported file format.
+Web Upload does not support the PDF file format.

 When and why do I have to create a File Layout?

 You only create your File Layout once for each return type.
 You can edit the File Layout at any time after it has been created.
 Web Upload will indicate what information is required to Submit the return/payment information and how your file must be formatted.
 Web Upload will also use your File Layout to review your file and let you know about any errors you must fix.

 Yes.
 You can delete a File Layout as long as all files uploaded with that layout have been processed.
 Deleting a duplicate File Layout is the main reason to delete a File Layout.
 Otherwise, you can simply edit the File Layout as needed.

 Can I use the "View Sample" file on the Create Layouts page to set up my own file for Web Upload?

 Yes - but only to set up your file on your computer.
 You must save your own return/payment information in that file and on your computer, so you can use it later to Submit that information via Web Upload.